 However, I do believe everyone could benefit from knowing what technical failure feels like.
 Technical failure is a safe way to take your muscles as far as they can go whilst keeping injury risk at a minimum.
 Technical failure should only be sought out if your joints and muscles are conditioned after months of training, and if you’ve never reached failure before, do this with a professional or an experienced friend.

 Nate Wilson is a certified personal trainer through NASM and is the owner of Elite Fitness LLC.
 He is certified for Fitness Nutrition and is a Behavior Change Specialist.
-Contact Nate at 719-640-0668 or [email protected].
+Contact Nate at 719-640-0668 or Natewilson0223@gmail.com.